timex-sinclair-projects/TS-Pico/Beta Test.md

 - "Looping" of TAP files, consistent with behavior in emulators (FUSE, ZEsarUX)
 - New commands for better user experience.

-## Downloa and install Thonny on your computer
+## Download and install Thonny on your computer

 You will need [Thonny](thonny.md) installed on your computer to restore the TS-Pico to baseline and update the TS-Pico.